Halo-Lab/future/README.md

 const promise: Promise<number> = future;
 ```

-By using the `Future` you can describe which errors a promise can carry at the time of throwing them and later TypeScript will help you remember and exhaustively handle them.
+By using the `Future` you can describe which errors a promise can throw and TypeScript will help you remember and exhaustively handle them later.

 ```typescript
 // using the example above